The Eastern Indigo Snake Lives in Gopher Tortoise Burrows

 Eastern Indigo Home Range

-The eastern indigo thrives in a range of habitats, including longleaf pine forests, a habitat that has been significantly reduced and fragmented due to human activities.
+The eastern indigo thrives in a range of habitats, including longleaf pine flatwoods, a habitat that has been significantly reduced and fragmented due to human activities.

 These forests are characterized by open, sunny patches interspersed with areas of dense vegetation, providing the perfect balance of basking spots and cover for the snake.
 The sandy soils of these forests are also crucial for the snake's breeding and burrowing needs.